nraynes/docker_checkpoint/README.md

 You should see a custom display message appear on the webpage!

-To rebuild images, run the command "docker-compose --build".
+To rebuild images, run the command "docker-compose build".

 To rebuild images and run the app, run the command "docker-compose up --build".